 Life as a Kumari seems to be surreal and strange, but according to those who have lived it, this extraordinary childhood is a privilege.
 Ex-Kumaris enjoy prestige their whole lives, as well as a lifelong pension from the Nepali government.

 To all friends with whom I shared this story, has most of the time either argued dismissing it as a weird tradition (which needs to get banned) or expressing the sympathy towards the ruined childhood of these young girls, when life is easy for them.
 Though a part of my heart agrees and feels that this practice needs to stop.
 But I also feel that as an individual we should respect other’s tradition as well as much as we do to ours.
 It is always wise not to judge and accept

-Because for these Ex-Kumaris it is their sacred duty and an honour to keep this ancient practice alive!
+Because for these child Kumari goddesses, it is an honour to keep this ancient practice alive!

 Like this post.
 Here what you can do for me:

 Join me on my Social Media Channels and explore the World with me.
 Like me on: